maci3k/sql-tasks/README.md

 | zip_code  |          |             |             |             |
 | country   |          |             |             |             |

-Second part of task is to provide appropriate constraints that will ensure uniqueness of following fields:
+Second part of this task is to provide appropriate constraints that will ensure uniqueness of following fields:

 * `users`.`nickname`
 * `users`.`email`